-The FCO's file review and release process.
+The Foreign and Commonwealth Office's file review and release process.

 Like all government departments, the FCO is required to review its files for permanent preservation in line with the requirements of the Public Records Act.
 Further information about the public records system is available on The National Archives website.